 Plant Teddy Bear in full sun in well-drained soil.
 Teddy Bear is hardy in zones 7 through 9, but is easily cultivated in containers in colder climates, where it can spend winter indoors.

 Hardy in zones 4 through 9, Magnolia stellata 'Royal Star' grows 10 to 20 feet tall and produces large white, star-shaped flowers in early spring.
 Royal Star prefers rich, well-drained soil.
 It likes full sun, but will tolerate light shade.

 Royal Star is a late bloomer that makes a fine specimen planting in the yard.
 You can also plant several of these small magnolias together for a tall hedge or use it as a foundation planting.

 4. Magnolia Shrub Ann

-Classified as a deciduous shrub rather than a tree, Magnolia "Ann" is hardy in zones 4 to 8 and only grows 10 feet tall.
-Depending upon regional climate, Ann may bloom from mid to late spring, producing a stunning array of purplish-red, chalice-shaped flowers.
+Classified as a deciduous shrub rather than a tree, Magnolia x 'Ann' is hardy in zones 4 to 8 and only grows 10 feet tall.
+Depending on regional climate, Ann may bloom from mid to late spring, producing a stunning array of purplish-red, chalice-shaped flowers.
 Ann may be used as a shrub or grown into a tree shape.
 Plant in acidic, moist soil in full sun.
 Ann is a late bloomer.

 Magnolia grandiflora var.
-STRgra, or "Baby Grand," was discovered in Australia.
-An evergreen, this dwarf magnolia has a rounded form and is hardy in zones 7 to 9.
+STRgra, branded as "Baby Grand," was discovered in Australia.
+An evergreen, this dwarf magnolia has a rounded form and is hardy in zones 7 through 9.
 Plant in full sun and water weekly.
 Baby Grand produces large, fragrant white flowers in spring and summer.
-Use it as a specimen plant in the yard or plant anywhere very moist soil is a problem for other trees.
+Use it as a specimen plant in the yard or plant anywhere that very moist soil is a problem for other trees.